base on A boilerplate for Node.js web applications

 But it's also understandable if you want to take the easier road.
 Most of the time you don't even care about performance during hackathons, you just want to _"get shit done"_ before the time runs out.
 Well, either way, use whichever approach makes more sense to you.
 At the end of the day, it's **what** you build that matters, not **how** you build it.

-If you want to stick all your JavaScript inside templates, then in `layout.pug` - your main template file, add this to `head` block.
+If you want to stick all your JavaScript inside templates, then in `layout.pug` - your main template file, add this to the `head` block.

 ```pug